Bus Fleet Electrification Planning Through Logic-Based Benders Decomposition and Restriction Heuristics: Empirical comparison of Benders cut selection methods

-In Table \ref{tab:cuts_comparison_gm}, we evaluate the performance of our accelerated logic-based Benders decomposition algorithm (LBBD) with each Benders cut selection technique from Section~\ref{sec:Algorithms:Benders:linear}, namely the standard Benders cuts \citepappendix{ec_Benders1962}, the MIS cuts \citepappendix{ec_fischetti2010note}, the MW cuts \citepappendix{ec_magnanti1981accelerating}, the closest cuts \citepappendix{ec_seo2022closest}, and the $\ell{-}1$ deepest cuts \citepappendix{ec_hosseini2024deepest}.
-We also performed preliminary experiments with the $\ell{-}2$ deepest cuts, but solving the resulting nonlinear cut selection problems proved to be prohibitively expensive.
-The experiments are performed on the instances presented in the ablation study of Section~\ref{sec:Experiments:aceclerationLBBD}, and the same performance metrics are reported.
+In Table \ref{tab:cuts_comparison_gm}, we evaluate our logic-based Benders decomposition algorithm with the standard Benders cuts \citep{Benders1962}, the MIS cuts \citep{fischetti2010note}, the MW cuts \citep{magnanti1981accelerating}, the closest cuts \citep{seo2022closest} (equivalently, the Conforti--Wolsey deepest cuts, by Proposition \ref{prop3:closest_deepest}), and the $\ell_1$ deepest cuts \citep{hosseini2025deepest}.
+We also performed preliminary experiments with the $\ell_2$ deepest cuts, but solving the resulting nonlinear cut selection problems proved to be prohibitively expensive.
+The experiments are performed on the instances presented in the ablation study of Section \ref{sec:Experiments:aceclerationLBBD}, and the same metrics are reported.
+For the MW and closest cuts, we use the procedure proposed by \cite{seo2022closest} to identify a guiding point $(x^o_p, \Theta^o_p) \in \text{conv}(\mathcal{X}_p) \times \mathbb{R}_{+}$ that does not violate any Benders cut.
+First, we solve the LP relaxation of problem \eqref{model:BFEP} in extensive form, which gives a solution $(x'_p, y'_p)$ for each period $p \in \mathcal{P}$.
+We then set $\Theta^o_p$ to the objective value $\sum_{r \in \mathcal{R}}c^{y\top}_{pr}y'_{pr}$ of solution $y'_p$ for the operational problem \eqref{model:operations}, similarly define $\theta^o_{pr} = c^{y\top}_{pr}y'_{pr}$ for single-route problems, and take $x^o_p = x'_p + \epsilon \boldsymbol{1}$ for $\epsilon=0.1$.
+The added perturbation slightly relaxes the operational constraints \eqref{model:operations:linking_constraints}--\eqref{model:operations:route_constraints}, which makes it more likely for $x^o$ to be a core point.

 The results show that the Benders cut selection method has a significant impact on the overall performance of the algorithm.
-For $(|\mathcal{R}|, |\mathcal{P}|) = (9,6)$, nine instances are solved to optimality with the unified cut selection methods, compared to eight with the MW cuts, and six with the standard cuts.
+For $(|\mathcal{R}|, |\mathcal{P}|) = (9,6)$, nine instances are solved to optimality with the closest, MIS, and $\ell_1$ deepest cuts, compared to eight with the MW cuts, and six with the standard cuts.
 The closest cuts provide the best performance across all groups of instances.
 They divide the average number of iterations and generated cuts by more than two compared to standard cuts, and provide a speedup factor exceeding two orders of magnitude for some instances.
 Although separating stronger Benders cuts requires more computational effort than standard cuts, solving the master problem is the most computationally expensive step of our algorithm for challenging instances, hence the importance of limiting the number of iterations and generated cuts.

-\subsection{Detailed results on restriction heuristics}
+\section{Detailed results on restriction heuristics}